twostraws/ControlRoom/README.md

 Control Room is a macOS app that lets you control the simulators for iOS, tvOS, and watchOS – their UI appearance, status bar configuration, and more.
 It wraps Apple’s own **simctl** command-line tool, so you’ll need Xcode installed.

+Some features, such as sending example push notifications or move between light and dark mode, require Xcode 11.4 or later.

 ## Installation